G7Project/LunaOS/bin/README.md

 # Bin folder
-The /bin folder is where programs are stored (not libraries such as settings, searchparty, and others.
+The /bin folder is where programs are stored (not libraries or internal "burn in" programs.)